payatu/vuln-nodejs-app/solutions/solutions.md

 ## 14 CORS CSRF

-`cors-csrf-edit-password` endpoint is used for updating password this endpoint only accepts content type `json` and it is not possible to send this content type without application allowing cross origin connection so we test for it and find out that endpoint is vulnerable to Cross Origin Resource Sharing we can exploit it to perform CSRF and change victim password.
+`cors-csrf-edit-password` endpoint is used for updating password this endpoint only accepts content type `application/json` and it is not possible to send this content type without application allowing cross origin connection so we test for it and find out that endpoint is vulnerable to Cross Origin Resource Sharing we can exploit it to perform CSRF and change victim password.

 ### Exploit:

-1. Host the following code in a HTML file on your attacker server.
+1. Host the following code in an HTML file on your attacker server.

 ```html
 <html>